 An Undertaking is a legal promise, and can have serious implications when not complied with.
 Your conveyancing solicitor is, therefore, unable to provide such Undertaking without sight of a redemption statement, confirming that there will be sufficient funds to redeem the charge(s), out of the sale proceeds.

 Should there be an issue, at this late stage, this could mean that Completion, potentially, may not take place on the agreed date.
 In order to avoid any such complications, at the eleventh hour, our Preston solicitors always request an initial redemption statement, upon commencement of the transaction.
 At this stage, the statement is very much for information purposes only, to ensure that there is no negative equity position.
 If, however, this was the case, there would then be sufficient time for your conveyancer to request the balance from you, to ensure that there are sufficient funds ready to redeem the charge.

 In addition, you would be provided with a copy of the statement itself, in order to review the entries noted thereon.
 This is in order that you can check the amount, together with any additional fees that may be due, such as an early repayment charge.
 If you believe there to be any discrepancies with the statement, this then allows sufficient time for any issues to be ironed out with the lender, before being placed with pressure to proceed to Completion.

 Who requests a redemption statement, and how?

-This is not a matter that you, as the property seller, should become concerned with.
+This is not a matter that you, as the property seller, should become concerned with; see our collection of what your solicitor will require from you, here.
 Our residential property solicitors will request the statement, from your lender, on your behalf.
 This is usually requested by way of letter, which confirms the following details: